BuildingSync/website/faq/index.md

 {% endcomment %}

 #### Who else is using the BuildingSync schema?
-The Building Sync effort has involved recruiting several industry collaborators to review the schema and investigate its incorporation into existing audits tools.
+The BuildingSync effort has involved recruiting several industry collaborators to review the schema and investigate its incorporation into existing audits tools.
 See [Collaborators](/about/collaborators) for a list.